shipyard-run/shipyard-website/docs/resources/k8s_cluster.md

 ## Description

-`k8s_cluster` resources run in an isolated Docker container using [Ranchers K3s](https://k3s.io/).
+`k8s_cluster` resources run in an isolated Docker container using [Rancher's K3s](https://k3s.io/).
 On creation the `k8s_cluster` resource adds a Kubernetes Configuration file to your local computer to at the path `${HOME}/.shipyard/config/<cluster name>/kubeconfig.yaml`.
 This allows you to interact with the cluster using local tooling like `kubectl` and `helm`.

 ```
 ➜ kubectl get pods --all-namespaces